renowncoder/social-network-vue/README.md

 ## Project description
 This project was a part of my schools JavaScript course.
-We used Gitea there so therefore unfortunately I couldnt keep the commit history.
-It is a facebook-like social network that contains the following features:
+Me and my school colleagues made a facebook-like social network that contains the following features:
 - Followers
 - Profiles
 - Posts
 - Groups
 - Notifications
 - Chats
+-
+Since we used Gitea in school, I couldnt keep the commit history.

 ## Run the project
 To test the project you need to have [NodeJS](https://nodejs.org/en/) installed.